 Diversity in Public Service

-Another important reason for diversity in public service is that it imports diverse perspectives on issues and therefore diverse approaches to problem solving and conflict resolution.
+Another important reason for diversity in public service is that varying perspectives on issues will lead to innovative approaches to problem solving and conflict resolution.
 Diversity in public service also fosters collaboration and cooperation across the different groups that comprise the population.